beric7/concrete_crack_detection/README.md

 2. For assistance on how to annotate the images using the GIMP software, we have provided a [video tutorial](https://www.youtube.com/watch?v=8YcIIMUQZF4) to outline our process.

 3. If you followed the video, you will have matching GIMP, PNG, and jpeg files, indicating the GIMP, mask, and image trio respectfully.

-4. Here you must convert the color of the PNG to a black background, and a white labeled crack.
-This is done using the .
+4. If there are blank images (no cracks in the image), with no mask pairs, then you must make a blank binary file for that image with **run_image_to_blank_mask.py**.

+5. Sometimes the GIMP files save with different backgrounds (white or black).
+To ensure that we have black backgrounds, and the data is not corrupted when converting to binary images, we will convert them to binary numpy files as a first step.
+This is done using the **run_mask_to_binary_image.py** file.

+6. Next, we convert the binary .npy files to .png files through **run_colorize_binary.py**.
+Once this is complete we have standardized .png files with only (0,0,0) and (255,255,255) values.

-5. Re-scale these images and masks using the respective files in Pre-processing as you find appropiate.
+7. Re-scale these images and masks using the respective files in Pre-processing as you find appropiate.
 You can also use the random sort function we have created to randomly split the data into Training and Testing.

 ## Citation